Kapuzinerberg

 Kapuzinerberg is a hill on the eastern bank of the Salzach river in the city of Salzburg in Austria, which rises to an elevation of 640 m.
-It is located to the south of Salzburg's historic city centre, and forms part of the city's UNESCO World Heritage Site.
+It is located to the north of Salzburg's historic city centre, and forms part of the city's UNESCO World Heritage Site.

 History

 The Kapuzinerberg is the location of a Capucines cloister built in 1599–1605 on the site of a medieval fortress, the "Trompeterschlössl".

-Earliest human settlements on the eastern slope of Kapuzinerberg date back to neolithic period.
+Earliest human settlements on the eastern slope of Kapuzinerberg date back to the Neolithic period.
 Big prehistoric settlements on mountain date back to 1100 B.C.